daniel-macrae/NegotiationApp/README.md

 - UI now gives a PSA to tell the player what their MNS is on the start of a new round.
 - Implemented more dynamic messaging.
 Used the lists if accept/reject messages Luka wrote, for the model's accept/reject messages, where the models mood corresponds to its strategy (cooperative=happy, and so on).
 Also, added a few message templates for 'normal' bid messages, which could use more examples, and maybe even also be split into different moods.
 - The lists of messages were pulled out of the viewModel file, and put into a new "Messages" file, which makes the viewModel quite a bit shorter.
 - Added an app icon!
 Subject to change of course.
 Which is just dragging a 1024x1024 pixel image into the AppIcon thing in the Assets.xcassets file thing.
-Quite easy to just find an image online, crop it, use a website to get it to the right size (it has to be exact) and drag it onto the box.
-Doesn't always seem to show on the simulator though...
 - Beginnings of user management:
     - Added the three of us as users
     - Whichever user was selected previously get moved to the top of the user name list (and thus the selection as well)